PrimeDeviation/open-instructor/README.md

 ### Customize System Message

-You can inspect and configure Open Interpreter's system message to extend its functionality, modify permissions, or give it more context.
+You can inspect and configure Open Instructor's system message to extend its functionality, modify permissions, or give it more context.

 ```python
 interpreter.system_message += """